quii/pepper/README.md

 Pepper makes testing matchers easy because you inject in the testing framework into `Expect`, so we can _spy_ on it.

-I have found writing [testable examples](https://go.dev/blog/examples) though to be a satisfying way of both documenting and testing matchers.
+I have found writing [testable examples](https://go.dev/blog/examples) to be a satisfying way of both documenting and testing matchers.

 ```go
 func ExampleContainItem() {